Miguel Cabrera

-Cabrera has won four AL batting titles, including three in consecutive years (2011–2013), and has batted over .300 in 11 different seasons.
-He has hit 30 or more home runs in ten separate seasons, and driven in over 100 runs in 12 separate seasons (including 11 consecutive seasons, 2004–2014).
-Cabrera is the all-time leader in career home runs and hits by a Venezuelan player, surpassing Andrés Galarraga and Omar Vizquel respectively.
-He joined the 500 home run club in 2021 and the 3,000 hit club in 2022; he is the seventh player in MLB history to reach both milestones.
-He will retire after the conclusion of the 2023 season, but plans to continue working with the Tigers organization.
+Cabrera won four AL batting titles, including three in consecutive years (2011–2013), and batted over .300 in 11 different seasons.
+He hit 30 or more home runs in ten separate seasons and drove in over 100 runs in 12 separate seasons (including 11 consecutive seasons, 2004–2014).
+Cabrera is the all-time leader in career home runs and hits by a Venezuelan player, surpassing Andrés Galarraga and Omar Vizquel, respectively.
+He joined the 500 home run club in 2021 and the 3,000 hit club in 2022; he was the seventh player in MLB history to reach both milestones.
+In international competition, he represented Venezuela at five World Baseball Classic tournaments from 2006 to 2023.
+Cabrera retired after the 2023 season and continues to work for the Tigers' organization as a special assistant to the president of baseball operations.

 Early life

-Cabrera was born in Maracay, Aragua State, Venezuela, to parents Miguel and Gregoria (née Torres) Cabrera.
+Cabrera was born in Maracay, Aragua State, Venezuela, to parents Miguel Cabrera and Gregoria Torres de Cabrera.
+Growing up, Cabrera showed interest in volleyball as well as baseball.
+From early on, he was guided by his maternal uncle, David Torres.
+At 14, he was enrolled in a baseball school in Cagua, so he could continue his studies while still playing ball.